moxiegirl/docs-new/_newinternet/ids-introduction.md

+---
+layout: newinternet
-# Get and use a Blockstack IDs
+title: Get and use a Blockstack IDs
+description: Musce libero nunc, dignissim quis turpis quis, semper vehicula dolor.
+image: /images/article-photos/chalkboard.jpg
+---

 Through the Blockstack browser you can create an identity.
 Your identity is a point of contact as you interact with others through Dapps.
 Others may be